justincasher/justincasher.github.io/articles/Gauss-Legendre/Gauss-Legendre.md

 which is derived from the arithmetic-geometric mean of $$ 1 $$ and $$ \sqrt{2}/2 $$.

-**Note.** Throughout this article tedious steps are often skipped to illustrate the main picture; in particular, computing integral substitutions and power series expansions.
+**Note.** &nbsp; Throughout this article tedious steps are often skipped to illustrate the main picture; in particular, computing integral substitutions and power series expansions.

 ## Table of Contents
 1. [History](#1-history)